 Writers of Wales

-There used to be a ‘Writers of Wales database‘ which many people in Wales loved as it made them feel a part of things but sadly it disappeared a number of years back.
+There used to be a ‘Writers of Wales database‘ which many people in Wales loved as it made them feel a part of things but sadly it disappeared several years back.
 So rather than moan about its passing we decided to create our own and in Feb 2019 we launched the new Writers of Wales A to Z writers database.
-This on-going, time consuming project is quite a big undertaking for one person but we felt it worth doing.
-If you would like to find out more about other Welsh writers why not visit the website, consider buying a book from one of them (links included) and maybe even make a donation to enable us to continue to provide this free service.
+This ongoing, time-consuming project is quite a big undertaking for one person but we felt it was worth doing.
+If you would like to find out more about other Welsh writers why not visit the website, consider buying a book from one of them (links included) and maybe even donate to enable us to continue to provide this free service?

 As well as the poetry competition we also run a self-publishing company, Publish & Print, which also aims to help Welsh writers get into print and compete in the marketplace.
 Many authors would claim – the only true test of a writer.